 Dr. Jones provides statewide coordination for geospatial data, initiatives, and policies.
 She serves the principal role in advancing geospatial goals of the State of Alaska and voice of the Alaska Geospatial Council.
 Leslie has 20 years of experience as a geospatial statistician in applied research science and advocates for open data, reproducible science, and use of GIS as a platform for data-driven decisions.
 In her position as GIO she promotes the value of modernizing technologies to foster data sharing and integration to enable more effective coordination across the State of Alaska.

-Linda excels in helping customers-in person, on the phone, by mail, or by email.
-She is also responsible for travel, credit card with the maintenance of the DGGS library, travel, timesheet processing, state credit card accounting, public information desk, mail and postage, vehicle coordinator, property records, maintain supplies, and other administrative duties as needed.
+Leeanne excels in helping customers-in person, on the phone, by mail, or by email.
+She is also responsible for travel, assists with the maintenance of the DGGS library, travel, timesheet processing, state credit card accounting, public information desk, mail and postage, vehicle coordinator, property records, maintain supplies, and other administrative duties as needed.

 Ken manages daily operations for a diverse team of 50 geoscientists with an annual budget of $10M.
 He earned his B.S. in Geology from the University of Cincinnati, and his M.S. in Volcanology and Remote Sensing from the University of Alaska, Fairbanks.
 Ken has worked for the State for over 10 years as a geologist with DGGS in Fairbanks, a project manager at the Alaska Energy Authority, and the Curator of the Geologic Materials Center (2009-2015).